SpamixOfficial/fetch/README.md

 ```

 ## Usage
-Use `fetch` for the default output
+Use `bluefetch` for the default output

 Use the `--os-logo` parameter for specifying another logo (must be on the list below)